Product Suggestions

 Installing macOS Monterey 11 on unsupported Mac Pro

-Upon launching OpenCore Legacy Patcher, click Settings icon and check Disable System Integrity Protection, Disable SecureBootModel and NVMe boot.
+Upon launching OpenCore Legacy Patcher, click Settings icon and check Disable System Integrity Protection, Disable SecureBootModel and NVMe boot checkboxes.

 Installing macOS Monterey 11 on unsupported Mac Pro

-Click Build and Install OpenCore, then select your USB stick and click Continue button.
+Click Build and Install OpenCore icon, then select your USB flash drive and click Continue button.

 Installing macOS Monterey 11 on unsupported Mac Pro